-RESEARCH STAFF CONSENT Name of Subject (Please Print) Signature of Subject Date/Time Participant's Legally Authorized Representative (print) (As appropriate) Legally Authorized Representative's Signature Date/Time Name of Person Obtaining Consent (print) Signature Date/Time INVESTIGATOR CONSENT The risks, alternatives, and benefits have been reviewed with me by the Investigator, and I understand what we have discussed.
-Name of Subject (Please Print) Signature of Subject Date/Time I verify I have reviewed risks, understanding. alternatives, benefits with this subjec et, who demonstrates good Investigator Name (PRINTED) Signature Date/Time
+RESEARCH STAFF CONSENT Name of Subject (Please Print) Signature of Subject Date/Time Participant's Legally Authorized Representative (print) (As appropriate) Legally Authorized Representative's Signature Date/Time Name of Person Obtaining Consent (print) Signature Date/Time INVESTIGATOR CONSENT The risks, alternatives, and benefits what we have discussed. s have been reviewed with me by the In vestigator, and I understand Name of Subject (Please Print) Signature of Subject Date/Time I verify I have reviewed risks, a understanding. alternatives, benefits with this subject t, who demonstrates good (DDINTED) 0: Investigator Name (PRINTED) Signature Date/Time Page 12 of 12 IC V7 18APR 2018